arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 In other words, Workload A can call Workload B with mutual TLS protection, while the next call to Workload C is protected at the application level.

-For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} in {{dpop-esque-auth}} and one which is a profile of HTTP Message Signatures {{!RFC9421}} in {{http-sig-auth}}.
-The design team believes that we need to pick one of these two alternatives for standardization, once we have understood their pros and cons.
+For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} in (TODO dpop-esque-auth) and one which is a profile of HTTP Message Signatures {{!RFC9421}} in (TODO http-sig-auth).
+Alternative protocol-specific options are also possible.

 ## Extending This Protocol to Other Use Cases